TL;DR

 ProFix is built on a different assumption: that homeowners want to verify before they call, not after.
 The product reflects that.

-- Permit data, not just reviews.
+- Ohio permit data, not just reviews.
 Contractors who pull permits are the ones who show up for inspection.
-ProFix surfaces this on permit leaderboards so the homeowner can weight stars against actual inspected work.
+ProFix surfaces Ohio permit data on permit leaderboards so the homeowner can weight stars against actual inspected work.

 - AI-native access.
 ProFix exposes a public MCP server at